- Abandoned cars

 If the item is on land owned by the local authority then it can be reported to them to arrange removal.

-To help us remove bulky items, please complete our general on-line reporting form, including a photo if you notice waste left on our land.
+To help us remove bulky items, please complete get in touch, including a photo if you notice waste left on our land.
 Once we receive your report, we will arrange to have the items removed within four weeks.

 Fly tipping on privately owned land will be the responsibility of the private land owner and not Hyde.